rydmike/squircle_study/README.md

 Some shapes may not implement linear interpolation correctly, and none of them implement shape transform from one `ShapeBorder` to other Flutter SDK `ShapeBorder`s, like most Flutter SDK `ShapeBorder`s do. **A proper Flutter iOS squircle shape should do all of these things correctly**.

-### TODOs
+### Remaining TODOs

+1. Add the new Flutter **RoundSuperellipse** shape to this study when it is available as a `ShapeBorder`.
-1. Compare performance impact of the used and studied Squircle **ShapeBorder**'s versus vanilla `RoundedRectangleBorder` and `StadiumBorder`.
+2. Compare performance impact of the used and studied Squircle **ShapeBorder**'s versus vanilla `RoundedRectangleBorder` and `StadiumBorder`.
-2. Compare the shapes that are claimed to be the best match to iOS Squircle below, to **actual** different Squircle shapes drawn by iOS Swift-UI.
+3. Compare the shapes that are claimed to be the best match to iOS Squircle below, to **actual** different Squircle shapes drawn by iOS Swift-UI.

 ## Studied and Available Shapes